We list the top 10 best and most free video editors for Linux and Windows. Have a look.

 - Faster, Smarter Encoding

-If you are looking for a simple UI based free video editor yet powerfull, OpenShot is the choice.
+If you are looking for a simple UI-based free video editor yet powerful, OpenShot is the choice.
 Designed with a mindset with a low learning curve for video editing – it is available for Windows, Linux and Mac.

 Here’s a quick rundown on its features:

 - Using the robust animation framework, you can fade, slide, bounce, and animate anything in your video project

 - Add as many layers as you need for watermarks, background videos, audio tracks